-Key Audit Matters Audit Procedures adopted Tested the relevant information technology systems' access and change management controls relating to interest income computation and related information used in interest computation.
-Obtained the list of modifications made in the interest scheme master during the year and test checked the same on sample basis.
-Validate Interest Rates: Verified that the interest rates applied to gold loans align with contractual agreements, regulatory requirements, and market benchmarks.
-Analyze Historical Trends: Compared current interest income figures with historical data to identify any significant fluctuations or anomalies that may require further investigation.
-2. ('ECL'): As at 31 March 2024, significant We have examined the policies approved by the Board of Directors of the Company that articulate the objectives of managing each portfolio and their husiness models.
-We have also verified the methodology assets reasonable outcomes of the financial statements.
+- Tested the relevant information technology systems' access and change management controls relating to interest income computation and related information used in interest computation. - Obtained the list of modifications made in the interest scheme master during the year and test checked the same on sample basis - Validate Interest Rates: Verified that the interest rates applied to gold loans align with contractual agreements, regulatory requirements, and market benchmarks. - Analyze Historical Trends: Compared current interest income figures with historical data to identify any significant fluctuations or anomalies that may require further investigation.

+2. Allowances for expected credit losses ('ECL'): As at 31 March 2024, significant judgement is used in classifying loan assets and applying appropriate measurement principles.
+ECL on such loan assets measured at amortised cost is a critical estimate involving greater level of management judgement.
+As part of our risk assessment, we determined that the ECL on such loan assets has a high degree of estimation uncertainty, with a potential range of reasonable outcomes of the financial statements.
 The elements of estimating ECL which involved increased level of audit focus are the following:

-Qualitative and quantitative factors used in staging the loan assets • measured at amortised cost;
+Qualitative and quantitative factors used in staging the loan assets measured at amortised cost;

-- Basis used for estimating • probabilities of default ('PD'), loss given default ('LGD') and exposure at default ('EAD') at product level with past trends; - Judgements used in projecting economic scenarios and applied probability weights reflect future economic to conditions; and - Adjustments to model driven ECL results to address emerging trends.
+- Basis used for estimating probabilities of default ('PD'), loss given default ('LGD') and exposure at default ('EAD') at product level with past trends; - Judgements used in projecting economic scenarios and probability weights applied to reflect future economic conditions; and - Adjustments to model driven ECL results to address emerging trends.